ginkgoch/blog/source/_posts/20200106-build-map-xyz-server.md

 </html>
 ```

-That's all for our basic map application.
+That's all for our basic web mapping software.
 I will try to make those steps as a template just help to build the server and client part easier later.
 With the power of `Leaflet`, you could drag to pan the map and scroll to zoom on the map.

 ![preview-basic-map](/post-imgs/20200106/preview-basic-map.png)

 ### Identify the countries by clicking

 We have one last feature not implemented - `identify`.
-It is a pretty common operation which allows you to click on the map, find out what countries are intersected within the clicked area, and prompt a popup to show the information.
+It is a pretty common spatial analysis which allows you to click on the map, find out what countries are intersected within the clicked area, and prompt a popup to show the information.

 #### Identify - Client